Sign up for Google Fi

 Sign up FAQs

-Does Project Fi offer a group plan?
+Does Google Fi offer a group plan?

 No. You'll only need a credit check if you'd like to apply to pay for a Fi phone through monthly payments.
 Learn more about paying for your phone through monthly installments.